 Many people turn to new pursuits with great success, for example creative activities such as painting, sculpting, drawing, playing an instrument, singing, dancing and writing.
 Developing new interests can be very therapeutic and satisfying and some find that when they are absorbed in their hobbies, symptoms tend to lessen and they relax more.
 As individuals, we all respond to different stimuli so you may like to try a variety of activities and see what you most enjoy and find therapeutic.
 Don’t be put off by thinking that your symptoms might make some aspects more difficult, for example holding a paint brush, as there are often are specially adapted tools available or an occupational therapist can help with strategies.

 See also Creativity and creative therapies.

 Travel can present a few difficulties for people with Parkinson’s, such as getting the timing of your medications right, especially if you are abroad and in a different time zone.
 But, with a little planning most of these challenges can be easily overcome.

 If you are thinking of relocating abroad, there are many things that will need careful consideration in order to make the move a successful one, such as the location, language and culture, social and health care system and financial aspects.

-For tips on travel, transport and accommodation see Travel and relocating.
+For tips on travel, transport,accommodation and moving abroad see Travel and relocating.